Leapify-Studios/Piggy-Vault/README.md

 •  **Visuals**

 Initially, we wanted to do pixel design.
 However, due to 3D models restrictions we decided to settle for something else.
 We decided to create a design that has 3D icons, with a clean minimalistic look.
 As I thought, you dont usually see icons that are in 3D, this is something special.
-The idea is to make the appearance look pop but not too messy.
+The webite itself also looks like a phone design.

 For the colour, I choose colour such as purple, black, grey and white.